WinVector/zmPDSwR/bioavailability/README.md

 What we want is a data-set that might be typical of a drug series being optimized.
 So you would see the percent human absorption going up over time (as better and better drug candidates are made).
 If the initial candidate drugs were optimized for Caco2 permeability you might also see Caco2 permeability go down as actual human ADME is optimized (as we move away from the initial Caco2 candidates).
 A naive analysis of only data from such a series could easily (through [omitted variable bias](http://en.wikipedia.org/wiki/Omitted-variable_bias) (see also [confounding variables](http://en.wikipedia.org/wiki/Confounding_variable) and [nuisance variables](http://en.wikipedia.org/wiki/Nuisance_variable)) imply a relation that good Caco2 relates to bad ADME (when in fact we tend to believe good Caco2 relates to good ADME).
 This is why you can not always get away with a simple "spray and pray" style of data analysis.

 One way to fix this is to introduce candidate variables and re-try the modeling.
 In our example the omitted variable will be date (which is often a good candidate).
-Other ways to deal with the problem could be through appropriate [fixed effects models](http://en.wikipedia.org/wiki/Fixed_effects_model), [random effects models](http://en.wikipedia.org/wiki/Random_effects_model), control of priors, control of regularization or forcing orthogonalization of variables.
+Other ways to deal with the problem could be through appropriate [fixed effects models](http://en.wikipedia.org/wiki/Fixed_effects_model), [random effects models](http://en.wikipedia.org/wiki/Random_effects_model), control of priors, use of hierarchical models, control of regularization or forcing orthogonalization of variables.

 Our synthetic data set is given as: